fbgithub1/gettingdata/README.md

 Some important general notes:
 * The source data files are not included in this repo.
 Links to the files are provided above.
 * The data have been normalized and bounded within [-1,1].
-Hence, there are no units.
+* Units of acceleration are “g”’s, or equivalents of the acceleration due to gravity (9.80665 m/sec^2).
+* Units of angular velocity are radians per second.

 And now a brief explanation of each data file:
 1.  activity_labels.txt: explains how the activities are coded.
 Activity is a factor variable with six levels, enumerated as indicated in the file.